jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Perfectionist often a) focus on the wrong things (the things they can control) and b) don't take risks (to avoid imperfection) [47]
 - Intuition cannot be explained, so don’t ask someone to; instead, judge how much experience in the situation they have, and use that to value their intuition.
 [72]
 - Spontaneous trait transference: Traits and emotions are associated with those in proximity, not those who are directly related to them.
 The messenger is often shot because the it is provider of the bad news that is most closely associate with the negative emotion.
 Those who complain, even about genuine issues such as climate change, are viewed negatively, as they incite the negativity.
 Those who are positive, flatter and praise, are seen as nice purely based on their words and not their actions.
 You love everyone after you’ve gone for a run (because of the endorphins), and hate everyone after being stuck in traffic.
 You’re thinking about your work problems at home in the evening, and you get annoyed with your family not because they caused the problems but simply because they are there.
 [89]
+- Chalkboard decisions: The maths makes the decision “obvious”, but ignores unknown unknowns.
+A mortgage example: if the mortgage rate is 2%, it’s better to invest in the stock market at 6%.
+But what if there’s a pandemic, and the market drops 20%?
+And then your mortgage rate increases to 8%?
+Suddenly those chalkboard gains are losses.
+[91]

 ### Lists